ahmedshaaban1608/weather-app-2nd-project/README.md

 * [Copyright](#copyright)

 ## Overview
-Weather Journal App is a project that help you to search and get weather temperature using zip code in most of world countries.
+Weather Journal App is a project that helps you to search and get weather temperature using zip code in most world countries.

-when you click on the form button the website will send GET request to openweathermap.org and fetch wether data if found
+when you click on the form button the website will send a GET request to openweathermap.org and fetch weather data if found

 [back to top](#table-of-contents)